 Household income quartiles

-In Northmead, the 'lowest' quartile is the largest group, comprising 27% of households with income.
+In Northmead, the 'lowest' quartile was the largest group in 2011, comprising 27% of households with income.

 Households form the common 'economic unit' in our society.
 Household Income is one of the most important indicators of socio-economic status.
 With other data sources, such as Educational Qualifications and Occupation, it helps to reveal Northmead's socio-economic status and economic opportunities.
 Household income levels are not comparable over time because of the influences of economic change such as wage level fluctuations and inflation.
 The income quartile method is a powerful and objective way of looking at income data and in particular, how it is changing.

 A detailed explanation of how Household Income quartiles are calculated and interpreted is available in specific data notes.

 'What is the total of all wages/salaries, government benefits, pensions, allowances and other income the person usually receives?'

 |Quartile group||Number||%||City of Parramatta %||Number||%||City of Parramatta %||2006 to 2011|

 |Calculated from income data for New South Wales||Weekly income by Census year|